algorithm-helper/algorithm-helper/content/categories/data-structures/lists/stack.md

-A stack is a linear data structure in which elements are inserted and removed in last-in-first-out (LIFO) procedure, and can be implemented using a linked list or a vector/dynamically resizing array.
+A stack is a linear data structure in which elements are inserted and removed in last-in-first-out (LIFO) procedure, and can be implemented using a linked list or a dynamic array.
 The operation `push` adds an element to the top of the stack, the operation `pop` removes the top-most element of the stack, and the operation `peek` returns the top-most element's `item`, without removing it from the stack.
 Since it is LIFO, if we `push` two elements, we cannot retrieve the first one before popping out the second one.

 ### Visualization